Monthly Archives: 2023

 Why Do You Need Magento 2 Website Switcher?

-Magento 2 has a hierarchy of websites, stores, and store views.
+Magento 2 has a hierarchy of .
 Thus, if you have a similar structure, your goal might be to make your products available for a bigger audience and sell globally.
 However, your customers should be able to access your store in the right language.

 When you add Magento FAQs to product pages shoppers receive high-quality information all gathered in one place and find the necessary details quickly.
 Correspondingly, they can make purchasing decisions faster, without having to contact support or find the details they need elsewhere.